ilikescience/ilikescience.github.io/_posts/2018-05-14-agile-anxiety.markdown

 Work is a significant contributor to my anxiety.
 When I’m at work (and often when I’m not), I enumerate my fears: stakeholder pressure, user feedback, organizational tensions, the list can go on forever.

-Lately, I’ve been exploring how designers can work more closely agile software development teams, and I’ve found something fascinating: agile methodologies mirror strategies for managing anxiety.
+Lately, I’ve been exploring how designers can work more closely with agile software development teams, and I’ve found something fascinating: agile methodologies mirror strategies for managing anxiety.
 I’d like to share some of my observations, as well as advice for others who deal with generalized anxiety at work.

 #### Side note: isn’t agile for engineers?